william-denault/WaveletScreening/README.md

 ### Assessing the significance

-The test statistics of the Wavelet Screaming method relies on a combination of two statistics.
+The test statistics of the Wavelet Screening method relies on a combination of two statistics.
 The first one L_h is the basis for the test, and the second is used as a penalization.

 (it takes 5-7 minutes)
 ```{r , echo=FALSE}